 Technology Services has partnered with SiteImprove to provide web governance software to VCU's organizational websites.
 The software can be used identify accessibility errors, broken links, spelling mistakes, readability scores for content and other helpful insights to make your web pages friendly for VCU's web visitors.
 Account users have the ability to login to a dashboard or view statistics sent in a periodic email.
 To get an account with for VCU's SiteImprove please submit a Service Desk ticket at go.vcu.edu/webhelp with what VCU websites you need to begin getting reports for.

 Scan your individual pages

 Technology Services provides the AChecker tool to scan your pages for accessibility compliance issues and HTML validation.
-The AChecker tool defaults to check your pages against the WCAG 2.0 (Level A) requirements, but also includes options to check against WCAG 2.0 (Level AA), and Section 508 requirements.
+The AChecker tool defaults to check your pages against the WCAG 2.0 (Level AA) requirements.